-The English department is pleased to announce a call for proposals for the Anthony Ellis Post-Graduation Fellowship (in honor of Dr. Anthony Ellis, ’89).
-The fellowship will provide a stipend of $1,200.00 and institutional support to assist the Ellis Fellow in launching his/her post-graduation experience.
+The English department is accepting proposals for the 2018 Anthony Ellis Post-Graduation Fellowship (in honor of Dr. Anthony Ellis, ’89).
+The fellowship will provide a stipend of $1,400.00 and institutional support to assist the Ellis Fellow in launching his/her post-graduation experience.

-Only proposals from English majors graduating in 2016 will be considered.
+Only proposals from graduating English majors will be considered.
 The funds must be used within one calendar year from the time of graduation.
-If you have any questions about the Ellis Fellowship, please contact Prof. Jared Green at email@example.com.
+If you have any questions about the Ellis Fellowship, please contact Prof. Jared Green att email@example.com.

-The winning proposal will be chosen by a committee of English professors and the recipient of the fellowship will be announced at the Academic Honors Assembly in April.
+The winning proposal will be chosen by a committee of English professors and the recipient of the fellowship will be announced at the English department reception following commencement ceremonies.